 The Beauty of Forgiveness

-Matthew 6: 14-15 For if you forgive others their trespasses, your heavenly Father will also forgive you, 15 but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.
+Matthew 6:14-15 says, “For if you forgive others their trespasses, your heavenly Father will also forgive you.
+But if you do not forgive others their trespasses, neither will your Father forgive your trespasses.”

 First place will always go to Christ.
 He is our starting point and should always go before our own understanding.
 He’s told us very clearly that we are to forgive.
 I don’t suspect it’s a selfish request on His part.
-He knows what happens to an embittered heart that doesn’t forgive… death not life.
-He’s not commanding we forgive in order to make Himself feel better…he knows it will refresh our lives when we do.
-Acts 3:19-20 tells us that when we repent from our sin (unforgiveness in this situation), that times of refreshing will come our way through Christ our promised Savior…those refreshing times are a result of us throwing away our understanding for Christ’s.
+He knows what happens to an embittered heart that doesn’t forgive—death, not life.
+He’s not commanding us to forgive to make Himself feel better; He knows it will refresh our lives when we do.
+Acts 3:19-20 tells us that when we repent from our sin (unforgiveness in this situation), times of refreshing will come our way through Christ, our promised Savior.
+Those refreshing times are a result of us throwing away our understanding for Christ’s.
 Putting Christ’s reasoning first before our own.
-Proverbs 3:5-6 Trust in the Lord with all your heart, and do not lean on your own understanding.
-6 In all your ways acknowledge him, and he will make straight your paths.
+Proverbs 3:5-6 says, “Trust in the Lord with all your heart, and do not lean on your own understanding.
+In all your ways acknowledge him, and he will make straight your paths.”

-Having personally had great heartache and, what I perceived as, just cause to not forgive, led me to an embittered heart for months.
+Having personally experienced great heartache and, what I perceived as, just cause to not forgive, led me to an embittered heart for months.
 That unforgiveness seeped into every aspect of my life.
 My relationship with God was affected negatively, and my relationship with family and friends suffered as well.
-It took me finding myself joyless and hardened to realize I wasn’t hurting the person by not forgiving them….I was the only one losing out.
-You know the saying “holding on to anger is like drinking poison and expecting the other person to die”.
-I was dying inside and it had to stop.
-Thankfully Christ used a dear friend to gently show me His way.
-That’s exactly what I want to be to you….a dear friend to show you Christ’s way.
-My prayer is that you no longer will be a prisoner of unforgiveness and an agent of death, but rather a living example of Christ’s grace and an ambassador of life.
+It took me finding myself joyless and hardened to realize I wasn’t hurting the person by not forgiving them—I was the only one losing out.
+You know the saying, “holding on to anger is like drinking poison and expecting the other person to die.”
+I was dying inside, and it had to stop.
+Thankfully, Christ used a dear friend to gently show me His way.
+That’s exactly what I want to be to you—a dear friend to show you Christ’s way.
+I pray that you will no longer be a prisoner of unforgiveness but a living example of Christ’s grace and an ambassador of life.

-With love, <3
+With love, ❤️

 Chrissy